Welcome to your A-Z Handbook on living in halls!

 When things get very difficult you may want to contact someone who can help in that moment.
 The below is a list of support available to all.

 If you’re worried about someone’s welfare and think they need support, please encourage them to visit the Welfare Team during working hours.
 You can also contact their Warden out of hours to raise your concerns.
-See Wardens for more information.
+You can find more information on the Hall Wardens Page.

 Once you’re ready to leave your room for your last time (09:00 on the day your contract ends), you need to return your key/door card and post key in the key return envelope and either return this to your local Group Reception or in the key return box if it’s outside normal Reception hours.

-Why not leave a Google review for your hall and help prepare new students with what to expect?
+Why not leave a Student Crowd review for your hall and help prepare new students with what to expect?

 Mumps is a contagious viral infection which can occasionally lead to more serious complications, including a mild form of meningitis.
 Symptoms include: